1amG4bor/MazeRunner/README.md

  - [ ] ... and so much more :)

 ## Author:  'G4bor'
-***I will continue the project in my freetime, so... sometime it's worth looking back and check  the news!***
+***I will continue the project in my freetime, so... sometime it's worth looking back and check there is new development!***

 ### Source: